needle-mirror/com.unity.sentis/Documentation~/supported-functional-methods.md

 | x[i] = y          | Set slice i of x to be equal to y, the shape of y must be broadcastable to the slice shape of x.              |
 | x[i..j] = y[i..j] | Set slice of x to be equal to slice of y, the slice shape of y must be broadcastable to the slice shape of x. |

-Sentis does not support setting a slice of a functional tensor directly as a scalar float or integer value with this method.
-Use the Functional.Tensor(value) method to create a scalar functional tensor.
+Sentis doesn't support setting a slice of a functional tensor directly as a scalar float or integer value with this method.
+Use the `Functional.Constant(value)` method to create a scalar functional tensor.

 ## Functional methods

 Sentis supports many functional methods modelled after the PyTorch library, with additional ones planned for future updates.
 Each of these methods is mapped to one or more Sentis layers.

-The input parameters and outputs will not exactly match the PyTorch version; check the API reference for more information.
+The input parameters and outputs don't exactly match the PyTorch version.
+Check the API reference for more information.

 | Operator          | PyTorch equivalent  | Sentis equivalent          |
 |-------------------|---------------------|----------------------------|